openfaas/openfaas.github.io/_posts/2021-04-08-bring-gitops-to-your-openfaas-functions-with-argocd.md

 functions, defined as a collection of custom resources, with the actual state of your cluster.

 To get more detail please refer to this [link](https://blog.alexellis.io/introducing-the-openfaas-operator/).

-## Tutorial

-In this section, we are going to create two application for ArgoCD, first one is OpenFaaS Operator, the second one is the repository that holds OpenFaaS functions manifest files.

-ArgoCD can work against Kubernetes manifests in a various ways:

-* kustomize applications
-* helm charts
-* ksonnet applications
-* jsonnet files
-* Plain directory of YAML/json manifests
-* Any custom config management tool configured as a config management plugin

-So, we are going to use the OpenFaaS [Helm Chart](https://github.com/openfaas/faas-netes) to deploy OpenFaaS and ist Operator.
-Once OpenFaaS Operator is deployed, we can use the _Custom Resource_ called _"Function"_ in order to define our OpenFaaS functions like any other Kubernetes resources such as Deployment, Pod etc.

-In the second part, we'll to use plain manifests to deploy OpenFaaS functions.
-A dedicated chart can also be created for deploying functions.

 ### Prerequisites